GravityKit/GravityExport-Lite/readme.txt

 = 1.1.0 =
 * Feature: Download counter (starts counting as of this version)
 * Feature: SectionField added to disable empty section columns.
 Disabled by default.
 Enable with `gfexcel_field_section_enabled` hook (return true).
 * Feature: FileUploadField added to disable file upload columns.
 Enabled by default.
-Dnable with `gfexcel_field_fileuploads_enabled` hook (return false).
+Disable with `gfexcel_field_fileuploads_enabled` hook (return false).
 * Update: Wait until plugins are loaded.
 Need to be sure Gravity Forms is active.
 This caused a problem in some multisite implementations.
-* Bugfix: Changed the permalink registration so it works with multisite combined with the GF API (thanks for the assist @zitomerh).
+* Bugfix: Changed the permalink registration so it works with multi site combined with the GF API (thanks for the assist @zitomerh).
 No need to reactivate the plugin now.
 * Bugfix: In Standard URL permalink structure, the hash wasn't escaped properly

 = 1.0.2 =
-* Bugfix: Only 20 results were beging returned by the GFAPI
+* Bugfix: Only 20 results were being returned by the GFAPI
 * The title of a form could not be longer than 31 characters

 = 1.0.1 =